 Poor Night Vision

 Most cataracts reduce your ability to see at night.
-A study by shows Curtin University concludes that treating cataracts lowers the risk of car accidents at night by 13 percent.
+A study shown by Curtin University concluded that treating cataracts lowers the risk of car accidents at night by 13 percent.
 Take precautions once you suspect the possibility of having cataracts.
 Visit your doctor for diagnosis and treatment.
-Otherwise, don’t endanger yourself by driving at night especially if your vision isn’t clear.
+Otherwise, don’t endanger yourself by driving at night, especially if your vision isn’t clear.

 If you are seeing bright circles around light sources, you likely have cataracts.
 The clouding of the eye lens diffracts the light entering your eye resulting in a halo effect.
 Some people may see these halos at night while others during the daytime.